kajagr/analysis_of_current_data/analysis/README.md

     - Pearson Correlation Coefficient (PCC)

   The results are saved in the `graphs/` folder for visualization and reporting.

+- **`vector_similarity.py`**
+  The second main script for data analysis, focused on vector similarity between measured and modeled data.
+It uses cosine similarity and euclidean distance to compare the vectors, as well as correlation between Po flow rate and vector similarities.

 ## How to Use
 1. **Prepare the Data:**